Singular Twist Waves in Chromonic Liquid Crystals: Mathematical Methodology

 \end{proposition} \begin{proof} We multiply both sides of equation \eqref{eq:wave_eq_rewritten} by $\twist_{,t}(t,x)$ and then integrate by parts with respect to $x$ over $\mathbb{R}$; thus we arrive at

 By Lemma \ref{lemma:w_x_t_infty}, the boundary terms in \eqref{eq:energy_law0} vanish for every $t$, leading to

-which shows that the total energy $E(t)$ is conserved. \end{proof} \begin{remark} It should be noted that as consequence of the quartic term in $T$ featuring in $\WQT$ the integrand of $E$ is also quartic in $w_{,x}$. \end{remark}
+which shows that the total energy $E(t)$ is conserved. \end{proof} \begin{remark} It should be noted that as a consequence of the quartic term in $T$ featuring in $\WQT$ the integrand of $E$ is also quartic in $w_{,x}$. \end{remark} \nigh{ \begin{remark} These conservation laws will be instrumental in Section \ref{sec:applications} to assess the accuracy of our numerical solutions.
+Specifically, we will compute the conserved quantities $M(t)$ and $E(t)$ for a sequence of times in the interval $[0, t^*)$ and check whether they remain indeed constant. \end{remark} }